Building self-esteem in children

 • Don’t constantly criticize.
 If you always give your child negative feedback and are never satisfied with their behaviour despite their best efforts, they’ll become discouraged.
 Most importantly, don’t criticize them in front of others.

 • Avoid labelling your child, such as by calling them lazy, slow, or exhausting.
-It’s hurtful, and your child ends up feeling like they have less value than others.
+Labels are hurtful, and your child ends up feeling like they have less value than others.
 Focus on the behaviour that needs to be improved rather than judging your child as a person.
 For example, if they hit their brother, tell them that hitting isn’t nice rather than saying they aren’t nice.

 • Don’t ignore your child.
 Take interest in them and what they do.
 You are at the centre of their universe.
 How you see them and the attention you give them carries a lot of weight.